 The Web Wallet currently supports two environments:

-- Ropsten Testnet (testnet) - the latest Ethereum test network.
+Rinkeby Testnet (testnet) - the Ethereum test network.
 The purpose of such an environment is to demonstrate all of the features without using or losing real funds and to find critical bugs before launching a software into production.
 This option is mostly used by developers.